Master Aviation Weather at Your Own Pace

 In a nutshell, this 12-week course is specifically directed at certificated private/commercial pilots, flight instructors and designated pilot examiners that want to really learn the science and application of the Skew-T log (p) diagram.
 It is appropriate for pilots with and without an instrument rating.
 Putting it succinctly, this is meant to be a slight notch above the intermediate level.
 For most students attending this 12-week course, 20% of the material will be a review of basic aviation weather concept and the other 80% will be new or untaught material to focus on those gaps in knowledge that most certificated pilots possess.

-Syllabus includes -
+Syllabus topics include -

-- Fundamental properties
+- Fundamental properties of the atmosphere

-- The base diagram
+- The base Skew-T diagram

 - Lapse rates & buoyancy